drachtio/drachtio-mw-digest-auth/README.md

 ## Usage

-Install this as drachtio middleware, providing an object that specifies the sip realm to use in challenges, and a function that provides (via callback) the password for a given username and sip realm.
+Install this as drachtio middleware, providing an object that (optionally) specifies the sip realm to use in challenges, and a function that provides (via callback) the password for a given username and sip realm.
 ```js
 const Srf = require('drachtio-srf');
 const srf = new Srf() ;